Twice5: Background and release

 In January 2025, JYP Entertainment announced in an official statement that Twice's fifth compilation album was set to be released on May 14.
-The Japanese version of "Talk That Talk" was released as a promotional single for the album on April 14, 2025.
+The Japanese version of "Talk That Talk" was pre-released as a digital single on April 14, 2025.

 The album was officially released on May 14, 2025.
 The digital and streaming version of #Twice5 was released in EP format, only containing Japanese-language tracks.

 Commercial performance

 Following its release, #Twice5 debuted at number three on the Oricon Albums Chart, selling 68,730 copies.
 Billboard Japan reported that the album sold 81,813 copies in its first week.
 It was subsequently certified Gold by the Recording Industry Association of Japan.